-In compliance with the State of New Jersey's "Anti-Bullying Bill of Rights Act", the College will maintain zero-tolerance towards behavior involving harassment, intimidation, and/or bullying of any kind that is directed to students, members of the College community, and/or visitors.
-Harassment, intimidation and/or bullying includes but is not limited to any gesture, written, verbal or physical act, or any electronic communication that targets another individual and/or that is reasonably perceived as being motivated either by any actual or perceived characteristic, such asrace, color, religion, ancestry, national origin, gender, sexual orientation, gender identity and expression, or a mental, physical or sensory disability, or by any other distinguishing characteristic, that takes place on or with college property or at any College sponsored function.
-A reasonable person should know, under the circumstances, that the above identified behavior will have the effect of physically oremotionally harming a student, staff person or visitor or damaging the student, staffperson or visitor's property, or placing a student, staff person or visitor in reasonablefear of physical or emotional harm to his/her person or damage to his/her property; or has the effect of insulting or demeaning any student or group of students, staff person or visitor in such a way as to cause disruption in, or interference with, the orderly operation of the College; or creates a hostile environment for the student, staff person or visitor at the College; or infringes on the rights of the student, staff person or visitor at the College.
+In compliance with the State of New Jersey's "Anti-Bullying Bill of Rights Act", the College will maintain zero-tolerance towards behavior involving harassment, intimidation, and/or bullying of any kind that is directed to members of the College community.
+Harassment, intimidation and/or bullying includes but is not limited to any gesture, written, verbal or physical act, or any electronic communication that targets another individual and/or that is reasonably perceived as being motivated either by any actual or perceived characteristic, such as race, color, religion, ancestry, national origin, gender, sexual orientation, gender identity and expression, or a mental, physical or sensory disability, or by any other distinguishing characteristic, that takes place on or with college property or at any College sponsored function.
+A reasonable person should know that the above identified behavior will have the effect of physically or emotionally harming an individual.

-To report any form of bullying, students must contact the Dean of Student Life &Student Life and Conduct immediately.
-Contact information is available by accessing the online staff directory and/or by visiting the Office of Student Life andConduct located on the 1st floor of the Pitkin Building-in the Paramus Campus.
+To report any form of bullying, students must contact the Dean of Student Life and Conduct immediately.
+Contact information is available by accessing the online staff directory and/or by visiting the Office of Student Life and Conduct located on the 1st floor of the Pitkin Building at the Paramus Campus.

-6. Hazing, which includes behavior that endangers the mental or physical health of a student as a condition for initial or continued affiliation with any group, regardless of either the lack of intent to endanger the student or the student's own willingness to participate.
-The expressed or implied consent of the victim will

-- 7. not be a defense.
-Apathy or acquiescence in the presence of hazing are not neutral acts and constitute violations of this rule.

-- 8. Domestic Violence which includes felony or misdemeanor crimes of violence committed by a current or former spouse of the victim, by a person with whom the victim shares a child in common, by a person cohabitating with or has cohabitated with the victim on the basis of an intimate relationship between the two, or by anyother person against an adult or youth victim who is protected from that person's acts under the domestic or family violence laws of the jurisdiction.

-- 9. Dating Violence means violence committed: (a) by a person who is or has been in asocial relationship of a romantic or intimate nature with the victim; and (b) where the existence of such a relationship will be determined in consideration of the following factors:

-- The length of the relationship;

-- The type of relationship; and

-- The frequency of interaction between the persons involved in the relationship.

-- 10. Stalking which includes engaging in a course of conduct directed toward a specific person that would cause a reasonable person to: (a) fear for his or her safety or the safety of others; or b) suffer substantial emotional distress.
-Stalking is defined as repetitive, menacing pursuit, following, harassment and/or interference with the peace and/or safety of a member of the community; or c) disregarding the safety of aperson's immediate family members or community with the intent of annoying or alarming that person or placing that person in reasonable fear for his/her safety.

-- 11. Sexual misconduct, including:

-- A. Sexual Harassment:
+- 6. Hazing, which includes behavior that endangers the mental or physical health of a student as a condition for initial or continued affiliation with any group, regardless of either the lack of intent to endanger the student or the student's own willingness to participate.
+The expressed or implied consent of the victim will not be a defense.
+Apathy or acquiescence in the presence of hazing are not neutral acts and constitute violations of this rule. - 7.
+Domestic Violence which includes felony or misdemeanor crimes of violence committed by a current or former spouse of the victim, by a person with whom the victim shares a child in common, by a person cohabitating with or has cohabitated with the victim on the basis of an intimate relationship between the two, or by any other person against an adult or youth victim who is protected from that person's acts under the domestic or family violence laws of the jurisdiction. - 8.
+Dating Violence means violence committed: (a) by a person who is or has been in a social relationship of a romantic or intimate nature with the victim; and (b) where the existence of such a relationship will be determined in consideration of the following factors: - a.
+The length of the relationship; - b.
+The type of relationship; - c.
+The frequency of interaction between the persons involved in the relationship. - 9.
+Stalking which includes engaging in a course of conduct directed toward a specific person that would cause a reasonable person to: (a) fear for his or her safety or the safety of others; or b) suffer substantial emotional distress.
+Stalking is defined as repetitive, menacing pursuit, following, harassment and/or interference with the peace and/or safety of a member of the community; or c) disregarding the safety of a person's immediate family members or community with the intent of annoying or alarming that person or placing that person in reasonable fear for his/her safety. - 10.
+Sexual misconduct, includes: - A. Sexual Harassment - B. Non-Consensual Sexual Contact - C. Non-Consensual Sexual Intercourse - D. Sexual Exploitation - E. Sexual Activity Using of Force or Coercion - F. Sexual Activity when the Victim is Incapacitated - G. Lewd or Obscene Conduct including but not limited to: - Sexual acts performed in public

-- unwelcome, gender-based verbal or physical conduct that is,

-- sufficiently severe, pervasive and objectively offensive so that it,

-- unreasonably interferes with, limits or deprives someone of the ability toparticipate in or benefit from the College's education program and/or activities, and is

-- based on power differentials (quid pro quo), that creates a hostileenvironment, or retaliation.

-- Examples include: an attempt to coerce an unwilling person into sexual relationship; to repeatedly subject a person to egregious, unwelcome sexualattention; to punish a refusal to comply with a sexual based request; to condition a benefit on submitting to sexual advances; sexual violence; intimate partner violence, stalking; gender-based bullying.

-- B. Non-Consensual Sexual Contact:

-- any intentional sexual touching,

-- · however slight,

-- with any object,

-- by one person upon another person

-- that is without consent and/or by force.

-- Examples include: Intentional contact with the breasts, buttock, groin, organitals, or touching another with any of these body parts, or making another touch you or themselves with or on any of these body parts; any intentional bodily contact of a sexual manner.

-- C. Non-Consensual Sexual Intercourse:

-- any sexual intercourse,

-- however slight,